-3.8.9 Children who have returned home to their family from care
+3.8.9 Children who have returned home to their family from care marry, under any circumstances whether or not force is used.

 The school recognises that a previously looked after child potentially remains vulnerable.
 School will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board Multi-Agency Procedures.